-Before you start writing a blog, list topics where you feel you’re an expert.
+Before writing a blog, list topics where you feel you’re an expert.

 To get an idea of what interests you, identify three-six blogs you enjoy reading and narrow it down to a blog that resonates with you the most.

-Another way is to use Google Trends and pick out the subjects that you want to read.
+Another way is to use Google Trends and pick the subjects you want to read.

 Last, you can focus on the area you are an expert on or have enough experience or exposure to write extensively about it.

-You must choose a niche you feel you can write extensively on.
-Don’t get caught up with finding the “perfect” niche because it doesn’t exist.
+Choose a niche you feel you can write extensively on.
+Don’t get caught up in finding the “perfect” niche because it doesn’t exist.

 I’ll show you how you can test these niches quickly without spending any money.